 Suppose that OUSA is writing a policy paper on the topic of Students with Disabilities.
 Our students wish to write a policy paper that identifies gaps in Ontario’s post-secondary system for students with disabilities and provide recommendations to help better support students with disabilities.

 To prepare for this paper, the Research Analysts have asked you, as the Research Intern, to conduct preliminary research and prepare some notes.

 Your task is to prepare a research document that outlines OUSA’s stance on the topic, highlight relevant policy recommendations, and identify further areas of improvement based on new research, current legislation, and relevant public discourse.
 This research document should provide student authors and the Research Analysts with enough background information and research to begin the policy development process.

 - Your research document should be one page (single-spaced) in length

 - Your brief should be clearly laid out and organized

-- It should include as much or as little background on Sexual Violence Prevention and Response as you think is needed
+- It should include as much or as little background on Students with Disabilities as you think is needed

 More information and resources can be found at www.ousa.ca

-Candidates selected for an interview will be notified no later than Wednesday, February 27th.
-Interviews will be held on Tuesday, March 5th.
-Interviews will be available during and after business hours, as well as by videoconference on request.
+Candidates selected for a video conference interview will be contacted by email.
+Interviews will be held on Thursday, April 4 and will be available during and after business hours.